What to Know About Hurricane Harvey

-Hurricane Harvey was downgraded to a tropical storm Saturday afternoon as it moved inland over Texas and destroyed homes and businesses on the coast.
+Hurricane Harvey was downgraded to a tropical storm Saturday afternoon as it moved inland over Texas, destroying homes and businesses on the coast and leaving more than 300,000 people without power.

 Officials urged caution in anticipation of "catastrophic and life-threatening flooding" in the days to come.

 "Do not focus on the fact that #Harvey is now a tropical storm- a catastrophic flooding event is still unfolding!" the National Hurricane Center said in a tweet Saturday afternoon.